The supersingular locus of the Shimura variety of $\mathrm{GU}(2,n-2)$: Introduction

 The method in this paper should work for unitary groups of other signatures since the results in \cite{XiZhCycSh} and equidimensionality of Satake cycle in \S \ref{sec:EqScyc} are available also for other signatures.
 On the other hand, they will be more complicated for general signatures since the number of isomorphism classes of irreducible components of the affine Deligne--Lusztig varieties become larger.
-Those are our future problems.
+In this paper, we study the perfection of the supersingular locus via affine Deligne--Lusztig varieties.
+However, once the geometry of the corresponding affine Deligne--Lusztig varieties is understood using Demazure resolutions, we should be able to write a similar moduli problem using $p$-divisible groups and study them without taking perfections.
+That is a subject of \cite{FHIRZG}.

 We explain the contents of each section.
 In \S \ref{sec:fla}, we recall a terminology on relative positions in flag schemes.
-We also give some gluing constructions of reductive schemes.
+We also give some gluing constructions of reductive group schemes.
 In \S \ref{sec:StDL}, we recall Deligne--Lusztig varieties and their Bruhat stratifications.
 We give also a new stratification using twists by a power of Frobenius map.
 We study the irreducibility of the stratification in some unitary case.
 In \S \ref{sec:AffG}, we recall affine Grassmannian and Satake cycles.
-In \S \ref{sec:EqScyc}, we recall and generaize results on equidimensionality of Satake cycles in \cite{HaiEquconv}.
+In \S \ref{sec:EqScyc}, we recall and generalize results on equidimensionality of Satake cycles in \cite{HaiEquconv}.
 In \S \ref{sec:AffDL}, we recall a construction of irreducible components of affine Deligne--Lusztig varieties in \cite{XiZhCycSh}.
 In \S \ref{sec:Uni}, we explain the setting of a unitary group and apply the result in \S \ref{sec:EqScyc} to the unitary case.
-We also give a negative answer to a question of Xiao--Zhu (\cf Remark \ref{rem:quesXZ}).
 In \S \ref{sec:Irr}, we give an explicit description of irreducible components.
 In \S \ref{sec:Int}, we study the intersection of irreducible components.
 In \S \ref{sec:Exa}, we explain the results in the $n=6$ case as an example.
-In \S \ref{sec:ShVar}, we explain a relation between the affine Deligne--Lusztig varieties and the supersingular locus of reductions of Shimura varieties in our case.
+In \S \ref{sec:ShVar}, we explain a relation between the affine Deligne--Lusztig varieties and the supersingular loci of reductions of Shimura varieties in our case.